-Living with depression can be extremely debilitating and approximately 1/3rd of patients with depression do not respond to traditional antidepressant and talking therapy treatment.
+Depression is a mental illness characterised by persistent feelings of sadness that can last for weeks or months.
+Approximately 1/3rd of patients with depression do not respond to traditional antidepressant and talking therapy treatment.

 Is rTMS recognised as a safe and effective treatment?

 rTMS has been tested in over 60 clinical studies worldwide.
 In the UK, The National Institute for Health & Care Excellence (NICE) provides independent national evidenced based guidance and advice to improve health. rTMS has been approved by NICE since 2015.
 You can read the updated guidance here.